JillKlatt/jillklatt/README.md

 - 📝 I regularly write articles on [https://dev.to/jillklatt](https://dev.to/jillklatt)

-- 💬 Ask me about **React, Redux, Ruby on Rails, Sinatra, Dungeons and Dragons**
+- 💬 Ask me about **React, Node, SFRA, PWA Kit, Ruby on Rails, Dungeons and Dragons**

 - 📫 How to reach me **klatt.jill@gmail.com**